Colosseum – Flavian Amphitheater – Rome

 Unlike other Roman amphitheaters, such as the Verona Arena, the Colosseum is rarely used as a performance venue, nowadays; yet, the site frequently accommodates special exhibitions and educational activities.

 A typical tour of the Flavian Amphitheater usually includes visits to the covered passageways, the cavea, and part of the underground service spaces once located beneath the arena.
-Due to the popularity of the Colosseum as a tourist attraction, advance booking (online or by phone) is highly recommended.
+Due to the popularity of the Colosseum as a tourist attraction, booking (online or by phone) is highly recommended.

 A curiosity: the Colosseum has been used as location in many films, including Roman Holiday (1953, starring Gregory Peck and Audrey Hepburn), An American in Rome (1954, with Alberto Sordi), The Way of the Dragon (1972, starring Bruce Lee and Chuck Norris), Gladiator (2000, starring Russel Crowe, though the Colosseum was recreated in a set), and Jumper (2008, starring Hayden Christensen and Samuel L. Jackson)